 It is gratifying for ICAX that an independent organisation of the standing of TRL has published such a detailed report whose conclusions support the years of research that ICAX has invested in Interseasonal Heat Transfer and that the report on physical testing verfies the extensive computer modelling that ICAX has undertaken to predict the patterns of heat movement in the ground.

 Derek Carder of TRL has written an article on the instrumented tests on the Highways Agency demonstration project at Toddington.

-The full TRL Report on Interseasonal Heat Transfer is available on the TRL website, Interseasonal Heat Storage.
+The full TRL Report on Interseasonal Heat Transfer is available: Interseasonal Heat Storage.
 The full title is: "Performance of an Interseasonal Heat Transfer facility for collection, storage and re-use of solar heat from the road surface."

 See also: Energy Trilemma solution.